When Can We Travel To Cambodia In 2021?

 All travellers to Cambodia will be medically screened and tested on arrival, then required to quarantine for 14 days at a facility designated by the Cambodian government.
 All travellers are required to take a PCR test on the 13th day of quarantine at either the Khmer-Soviet Friendship Hospital in Phnom Penh or the Chak Angre Clinic in Phnom Penh.
 Costs must be covered by the traveller.

-No applications are compulsory for tracking virus spread in Cambodia.
+No applications are compulsory for tracking Covid in Cambodia.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS

 Since the start of the pandemic many tourist attractions and restaurants have remained shut due to the lack of travellers, but other local businesses have resumed operations.
-Temples like Angkor Wat are open, but the reduced number of tourists means many sites have been undergoing reconstruction during this period.
-All people in Cambodia are encouraged to wear masks outside and avoid gatherings of more than 20 people.
+Temples like Angkor Wat are open, but the reduced number of tourists means many sites have been undergoing reconstruction.
+All people in Cambodia are encouraged to wear masks and avoid large gatherings.

 Each country has different restrictions for travellers arriving from abroad.
 For information relevant to your situation, keep up to date with local government announcements.